Guest article by Meg C.

 It all starts with some basics of botany: roots.
 Roots are a plant’s lifeline of nutrients, water and, ultimately, growth.
 For trees to receive the optimal benefits of this lifeline, their roots need to be securely established in the soil environment.
 This is very important, especially when the trees are young.
 Why?
 Because of the many extreme, and potentially destructive, weather conditions Mother Nature brings, such as biting cold, early frost, strong winds, extreme heat, and drought.
 Young trees are least likely to survive these unpredictable weather conditions, but their strongest defense is a firmly established root system.
 Learn more in our related article, The Importance of Roots.

 And that, my friends, is the first reason to support fall planting!
-Says Elmer (our Chief Production Officer and horticultural expert here at Stark Bro’s), weather conditions in zones 6-10 are ideal for planting in fall and establishing new fruit trees.
+Weather conditions in zones 6-10 are ideal for planting in fall and establishing new fruit trees.
 These same conditions are beneficial to helping a young fruit tree adapt quickly to its new location.
 With fall planting, a fruit tree is subjected to less “transplant shock” (digging up from one location and replanting in another), and the rain/snow helps to settle in the soil around the tree.
 Even when the air gets cool, the soil remains warmer and the roots of a young fruit tree will grow until the ground freezes.

 My second reason to encourage planting in fall is dormancy.
 You’ve heard the word, but what does it mean and why is it important?
 Just like bears, trees have their own winter hibernation, when the plants’ systems take a hiatus for a good winter’s sleep.
 That’s dormancy!
 And digging, moving, shipping, transporting, and re-planting are all activities best done when the trees have reached this hibernating stage.

-The dangers of planting a non-dormant tree are the affects that sudden frost/severe weather may have on its green growth and a greater chance at water-related stress due to transpiration (“the process of water movement through a plant and its evaporation from aerial parts especially from leaves but also from stems and flowers.” – Wikipedia).
+The dangers of planting a non-dormant tree are the effects that sudden frost and cold snaps may have on its tender green growth.
+Leafed-out trees also have a higher need for water and a greater chance at life-threatening, water-related stress in warmer weather due to transpiration (“the process of water movement through a plant and its evaporation from aerial parts especially from leaves but also from stems and flowers.” – Wikipedia).

-However, fall planting gives you the perfect opportunity to get your trees in the ground while they’re dormant – and they’ll stay dormant for several more weeks!
-So plant those roots when the trees are asleep; allow the roots to firmly establish; and THEN, when the warm breezes and bird chirps tell of spring on its way, you’ll have some very happy, albeit sleepy, trees.
+Fall planting gives you the perfect opportunity to get your bare-root trees in the ground while they’re dormant – and they’ll stay dormant for several more weeks!
+So take advantage of planting those bare-root trees when they are asleep; allow the roots to firmly establish; and then, when the warm breezes and bird chirps tell of spring on its way, you’ll have some very happy new trees.

-If you’re trying to figure out what to consider for fall planting, here are a few Stark Bro’s suggestions — trees and plants perfectly suited for warm-zoned growing!
+If you’re trying to figure out what to consider for fall planting, here are a few Stark Bro’s suggestions – trees and plants fit for warm-zone gardens: